The-Balance-FFXIV/balance-static/content/encounters/p1s.md

 * Morningstar: A point-blank AoE around Erichthonios.
 Max melee range is safe.
 * Chakram: A donut AoE around Erichthonios.

-**Pitiless Flail of Grace** and **Pitiless Flail of Purgatory**
+**Pitiless Flail of Grace** and **Pitiless Flail of Purgation**

 The current main tank will be marked with a line buster.
 This will knock them back, deal moderate damage, and inflict a magic vulnerability debuff.
 There needs to be a tank swap during the cast, as the boss will do a mechanic afterwards on whoever has aggro.
 * Grace is a stack marker on the tank - all players should stack behind the boss.
-* Purgatory is a flare marker on the tank - the tank should run far away from both the other tank and the party.
+* Purgation is a flare marker on the tank - the tank should run far away from both the other tank and the party.

 **Aetherial Shackles**